ZrrSkywalker/PointCLIP/README.md

 cd scripts
 bash eval.sh
 ```
-You can edit the `--model-dir` to evaluate checkpoints trained by your own.
+You can edit the `--model-dir` and `--output-dir` to evaluate checkpoints trained by your own.

 ## Acknowlegment
 This repo benefits from [CLIP](https://github.com/openai/CLIP), [SimpleView](https://github.com/princeton-vl/SimpleView) and the excellent codebase [Dassl](https://github.com/KaiyangZhou/Dassl.pytorch).
 Thanks for their wonderful works.